Critical Information for Students Subject to Dismissal

 • An appeal committee is then convened to review appeals and recommendations.

-Expedited International Appeals
+Expedited Appeals (International Students only)

-Expedited Appeal Decision Deadline: Tuesday, December 31, 2024 at 4:00 p.m.
+Expedited Appeal Submission Deadline: Tuesday, May 26, 2026, at 4:00 p.m.

 Incomplete Grades

 Please keep in mind that should you have any incomplete grades, such as I, X or N, your GPA will be calculated using the grades that are posted.
 Each incomplete grade will carry a GPA of 0.0.
-If no final grades are posted, you will be considered to have a semester GPA of 0.0.
+If no final grades are posted, you will have a semester GPA of 0.0.

 Fee Bills

 You may receive a fee bill for the next semester before final dismissal decisions are made.
 You will receive the bill because students subject to dismissal remain matriculated until a decision on their dismissal appeal is finalized.
 If you choose to pay your fee bill before final decisions are made and you are subsequently dismissed, the University will refund your payment.
 If you do not pay your fee bill before final decisions are made and are you are retained, you will be required to pay your fee bill in full by the deadline set down by the Office of the Bursar, if you plan to remain matriculated at the University of Connecticut.
+See information above regarding the NRF-DISM hold and impact on timing of refunds.
 Please follow the instructions outlined by the Office of the Bursar to ensure that your fee bill is paid by the due date.
 Please go to Student Payments | Office of the Bursar for more information.

 Financial Aid

 If you have received correspondence from the Office of Student Financial Aid Services informing you that you did not meet the University's minimum satisfactory academic progress (SAP) standards, please review the correspondence carefully and go to http://financialaid.uconn.edu/sap/ for guidance on their appeal process.
-IMPORTANT: Financial Aid and scholastic dismissal appeal decisions and processes are separate and independent.
-Students must submit both a dismissal appeal and a SAP appeal if they find themselves in both of these processes.

 Retained after Successful Academic Dismissal Appeal